 - The door sags

 If you have an older door or if you’re making changes to improve the energy efficiency of your home, you should also consider replacing your garage door with an insulated model.
-Changing a couple of windows or exterior doors can improve the comfort of a room or hallway and may provide energy savings but making several upgrades at once will definitely lower the cost of your energy bills.
-Plus garage door replacement is consistently one of the best remodeling investments↗ homeowners can choose.
+Changing a couple of windows or exterior doors can improve the comfort of a room or hallway and may provide energy savings, but making several upgrades at once will lower the cost of your energy bills.
+Plus, garage door replacement is consistently one of the best remodeling investments↗ homeowners can choose.

 How Long Do Garage Doors Last?

 The lifespan of your garage door will depend on the quality of the door, usage, climate, and maintenance.
-Today’s doors last anywhere from 15 to 30 years, well-maintained wood doors may last longer.
+Today’s doors last anywhere from 10 to 15 years, and well-maintained wood doors may last longer.

 Quality: Like with most things, you get what you pay for.
 High-quality doors typically have higher price tags than low-quality doors.
 That also means you get stronger, longer-lasting doors.
 Remember to look for reviews and seek recommendations before you decide on a door.

 Usage: Garage door systems are made up of multiple parts.
-The more you use the door the more important it becomes to inspect its condition periodically.
-When one part wears down it weakens the rest of the system because the undamaged parts are put under more pressure, that includes the door.
-Often the first part of the door system to go is the springs, broken or damaged springs can cause the door to come crashing down or to sag.
+The more you use the door, the more important it becomes to inspect its condition periodically.
+When one part wears down, it weakens the rest of the system because the undamaged parts are put under more pressure, that includes the door.
+Often the first part of the door system to break is the springs.
+Broken or damaged springs can cause the door to crash or sag.
 Damaged door panels and hinges can be a strain on the door opener motor, cables, and springs.
 Some common repair questions are, “can I open my garage door if the spring is broken?” and “can I replace just one garage door spring?“.

-Maintenance: Regular maintenance can extend the life of your door or at least help you get the most of the door considering other conditions.
+Maintenance: Regular maintenance can extend the life of your door or at least help you get the most out of the door, considering other conditions.

 Considerations for Choosing a Door